abinash-behera-016/Data-Science-Projects/01 Edvancer - Revenue Grid (Binary Classification)/README.md

 - Libraries and Packages: dplyr, ggplot2, cvTools, randomForest, car, caret, pROC

 ## Model Development
-- Data Preparation: The columns age_band, status, occupation, occupation_partner, home_status, family_income, TVArea and a few others were of chr type,so converted them into dummies.
+- __Data Preparation__: The columns age_band, status, occupation, occupation_partner, home_status, family_income, TVArea and a few others were of chr type,so converted them into dummies.
 Further, converted the target variable to 0 and 1.
 Then split the whole data into train and test.
-- Logistic Regression: First, I used binary logistic regression to build the predictive model.
+- __Logistic Regression__: First, I used binary logistic regression to build the predictive model.
 Removed variables based on high Variation Inflation Factor (vif) values.
 Finalized my model and predicted for the test data.
-- Random Forest: Then, used random forest algorithm with hyper parameter tuning to arrive at the best parameter values.
+- __Random Forest__: Then, used random forest algorithm with hyper parameter tuning to arrive at the best parameter values.
 Then built the model and performed prediction on test data.

 ## Conclusions
 The logistic regression algorithm predicted the target variable with an accuracy of 93% which was further enhanced by random forest with an accuracy of 96%.